Comprehensive Environmental Projects

 Quality of Life Funding Strategy

-There are many critical infrastructure needs facing the region, with limited resources available to meet them.
+There are many critical infrastructure needs facing the region, with limited resources available to meet those needs.
 As the San Diego region continues to change, we must regularly assess the ability of our infrastructure to handle that change and to maintain our quality of life.
-Because of the lack of available resources at the national and state level to help finance transportation and other regional and local infrastructure needs, regions are increasingly being asked to leverage or match state and federal funds with local money or programs that help fill the infrastructure gaps.
+Because of the lack of available resources at the federal and state level to help finance transportation and other regional and local infrastructure needs, regions are increasingly being asked to leverage or match state and federal funds with local money or programs that help fill the infrastructure gaps.

 Rob Rundle, Principal Regional Planner